Team-Uniken/api.relid.uniken.com/source/index.md

 class RDNA
 {
 public:
-  int createPrivacyStream(RDNAStreamActivityType      activity,
+  int
+  createPrivacyStream
+  (RDNAPrivacyScope
-                          RDNAPrivacyScope            privacyScope,
+               privacyScope,
+   RDNAStreamType
+               activity,
    std::string cipherSpec,
    std::string cipherSalt,
-                          int                         blockReadySize,
+   int         blockReadyThreshold,
-                          RDNAPrivacyStreamCallBacks* cbs,
+   RDNAPrivacyStreamCallBacks*
+               callbacks,
    void*       appContext,
+   RDNAPrivacyStream**
-                          RDNAPrivacyStream**         privStream);
+               privStream);
 }
 ```

 Routine | Description
 ------- | -----------
 <b>BlockReady Callback</b> | <li>This is a callback routine supplied by the API-client.
 This routine is invoked from within the ```WriteDataIntoStream``` routine, when the requisite number of blocks are ready for consumption by the API-client (i.e. when that many blocks have been encrypted/decrypted, depending on the type of the privacy stream<li>In Ansi C, this refers to ```fn_block_ready_t``` and in other languages, this refers to ```RDNAPrivacyStreamCallBacks``` which needs to be implemented by API-Client
-<b>CreatePrivacyStream</b> | <li>Creates a privacy stream using the supplied input - privacy scope, stream type (encryption/decryption), cipher specifications and salt, block ready callback routine and its opaque context reference, number of blocks on which to fire the block ready callback.<li><b>Privacy scope</b> - this determines which key will be used for the encryption/decryption of data written to the stream<li><b>Stream type</b> - whether the data written into the stream should be encrypted/decrypted<li><b>Cipher specs</b> - specifications of the block encryption algorithm and associated parameters to use for encrypting/decrypting data written to the stream<li><b>Cipher salt</b> - additional salt vector to be used when creating the encryption/decryption cipher<li><b>Block ready callback</b> and <b>opaque context reference</b> - callback routine to invoke when specified number blocks are read (encrypted/decrypted), along with an opaque context reference to pass when invoking it<li><b>Block ready threshold</b> - the number of ready blocks on which to invoke the block ready callback routine.
+<b>CreatePrivacyStream</b> | <li>Creates a privacy stream using the supplied input - privacy scope, stream type (encryption/decryption), cipher specifications and salt, block ready callback routine and its opaque context reference, number of blocks on which to fire the block ready callback.<li><b>Privacy scope</b> - this determines which key will be used for the encryption/decryption of data written to the stream<li><b>Stream type</b> - whether the data written into the stream should be encrypted/decrypted<li><b>Cipher specs</b> - specifications of the block encryption algorithm and associated parameters to use for encrypting/decrypting data written to the stream<li><b>Cipher salt</b> - additional salt vector to be used when creating the encryption/decryption cipher<li><b>Block ready callback</b> and <b>opaque context reference</b> - callback routine to invoke when specified number blocks are read (encrypted/decrypted), along with an opaque context reference to pass when invoking it<li><b>Block ready threshold size</b> - the number of ready blocks on which to invoke the block ready callback routine.
 It takes a minimum of 1 and maximum of 64 blocks(default).
 Pass 0 to choose the default value.<li><b>[OUT] Stream reference</b> - out parameter in which the reference to the newly created privacy stream should be updated
 <b>GetPrivacyScope</b> | Routine to query and determine the privacy scope (app/device/user/session) of a previously created privacy stream reference
 <b>GetStreamType</b> | Routine to query and determine the stream type (encrypt/decrypt) of a previously created privacy stream reference
 <b>WriteDataIntoStream</b> | Routine to write chunks of data into a privacy stream.<br>This routines invocation could result in the invocation of the block-ready callback routine supplied during the creation of the stream.